connectaryal/free-for-students/README.md

 - [Evernote](https://evernote.com/) - Free plan allows for note-taking, organization, and limited storage.

 - [Tinkerwell](https://tinkerwell.app/education) - Tinkerwell allows you to run PHP code without messing around with web servers or a complex local development setup.
 This makes it the perfect tool for teaching and learning PHP and its ecosystem.
+If you want to use for commercial purposes - https://tinkerwell.app/ref/1P3O9QBvlr

 ## Communication and Collaboration